 Click Here for tab for Tenerife Sea

-The chords the song utilizes are arpeggiated (that is to say, played one note at a time instead of strummed), which means there is a fair amount of technique needed to play it.
-Fortunately, in the lessons, there are simplified versions to make it easier on the guitar allowing you to focus a little more on the vocal side of things.
+The chords the song utilizes are arpeggiated (that is to say, played one note at a time instead of strummed), which means there is a fair amount of technique required.
+Fortunately, the lessons include simplified versions to make things easier on the guitar, which allows you to focus a little more on your vocal performance.

 The song opens with a very easy to play but memorable motif, then after that you will be strumming some simple chords for the length of the song.
-Try to get the muted notes down to add that percussive feel to your acoustic playing, it’s especially helpful when you don’t have a dedicated drummer playing along with you and really adds that extra dimension to the performance.
+Try to get the muted notes down to add that percussive feel to your acoustic playing.
+It’s especially helpful when you don’t have a dedicated drummer playing alongside you and can really add an extra dimension to your performance.

 Wonderwall – Oasis